 - Disorders of the muscles, such as muscular dystrophy

-- Inborn errors of metabolism (rare genetic disorders in which the body cannot properly turn food into energy)
+- Rare genetic disorders, in which the body cannot properly turn food into energy

 - Down syndrome